OCF is packed with examples of being united in one spirit, one purpose.

 Gathering the Family

 However, even before John’s aircraft left the tarmac, the word had gone out throughout the Body of Christ and especially that of the OCF family.
 I received a call from my daughter in South Korea who asked me what had happened to John Orosz.
-Although I hadn’t yet heard anything, Ashley said it was already being shared online by all the kids who had worked with John at OCF’s White Sulphur Springs Conference Center, a place where the Orosz family spent time enjoying each other and other military believers in fellowship.
+Although I hadn’t yet heard anything, Ashley said it was already being shared online.
+All the kids who had worked with John were on top of it.
+They had worked at OCF’s White Sulphur Springs Conference Center.
+The center is a place where the Orosz family spent time enjoying each other and other military believers in fellowship.

-Much to Joe and Cathy’s delight, several of our OCF family quickly converged on Landstuhl and became the surrogate parents and family for John.
+Much to Joe and Cathy’s delight, several of our OCF family quickly converged on Landstuhl.
+They became the surrogate parents and family for John.

 As John himself later said, “Even before everyone in my family knew what had happened to me in Afghanistan, my OCF extended family that I’d known from senior staff and conferences were all praying for me.
 People in Germany who didn’t know me at all were coming to see me, to comfort me.
 I even had a friend from staff take almost every conceivable form of transportation to come from England and help care for me.
 That’s how the Body of Christ should work and I’m so glad that there is an organization like OCF to support and strengthen leaders and families in our military.”

 It’s distinctive to note that the second of OCF’s eight Spiritual Pillars—Uniting for Fellowship—is not saying that we unite in a fellowship.
-True OCF fellowship is a verb, mirroring the very essence of the Greek word koinonia, which is found twenty times in the Bible, starting in Acts 2:42, “They devoted themselves to the apostles’ teaching and to the fellowship, to the breaking of bread and to prayer.”
+True OCF fellowship is a verb.
+It mirrors the very essence of the Greek word koinonia, which is found twenty times in the Bible.
+The first mention is in Acts 2:42, “They devoted themselves to the apostles’ teaching and to the fellowship, to the breaking of bread and to prayer.”
 As I reflected on the family of OCF coming alongside John Orosz and his family with their active care and concern, I realized this was fellowship in action as it’s meant to be.

 According to GotQuestions.org, the koinonia we are called to throughout the New Testament is best summed up in conjunction with the phrase “one another:”